310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 Ahhh, out of *all* the jobs in the world, why am I working as an idol…?

-I should’ve just inherited our greengrocer shop… I miss all the vegetables.
+I should’ve just inherited our greengrocer shop… I miss all the vegetables…

 Not to mention, I could genuinely be motivated to work if I had to advertise tasty veggies or mascot characters…